LearnWeb3DAO/Just-Enough-React-And-Nextjs/README.md

 Normal Javascript functions return Javascript-esque things - strings, numbers, booleans, objects, etc. React basically combined Javascript and HTML to produce a language they call **JSX**.
 In JSX, Javascript-like functions return HTML instead of regular Javascript things.
 That's basically it.

 The combination of Javascript functions that return HTML are called **Components**.
-Components are written in JSX, and though they might seem awkward at first, are actually quite easy to work with once you get used to it.
+Components are written in JSX.
+Though seemingly awkward at first, they are actually quite easy to work with once you get used to it.

 Here's an example of a simple component: